-This call aims to set up 2-years' Framework Partnership Agreements with European Civil Society Organisations.
+This call aims to set up a 2-years Framework Partnership Agreement with European Civil Society Organisations.

-Cooperation with high quality civil society organisations is relevant due to their broad contact with end users through their extensive networks at both European and national level.
+Cooperation with high quality civil society organisations is relevant due to their broad contact with end-users through their extensive networks, at both European and national level.
 They have a dual role given their top-down multiplier effect and their bottom-up contribution to policy development.

-The cooperation will also promote policy transfer, learning and support on EU objectives and priorities among the relevant stakeholders in the participating countries as well as relay their views to the Commission.
+The cooperation will also promote policy transfer, learning and support on EU objectives and priorities, (including equity, inclusion and diversity in line with the objectives of the Erasmus+ and European Solidarity Corps Inclusion and Diversity Strategy4), among the relevant stakeholders in the participating countries.

-Such cooperation contributes to create a broad sense of ownership in relation to EU actions and policies relevant to people and to take into consideration ideas and concerns of civil society at all levels.
+Such cooperation contributes to create a broad sense of ownership in relation to EU actions and policies relevant to people, and to take into consideration ideas and concerns of civil society at all levels.

-It is vital for securing the active involvement of civil society stakeholders, for promoting their participation in the Erasmus+ Programme, the European Solidarity Corps and other European Union programmes and for disseminating policy, programme results and good practice among stakeholders through their networks and beyond.
+It is vital for securing the active involvement of civil society stakeholders, for promoting their participation in the Erasmus+ Programme and other European Union programmes and for disseminating policy, programme results and good practice among stakeholders through their networks and beyond.